visgl/deck.gl/docs/api-reference/react/deckgl.md

 Note: debug mode is somewhat slower as it will use synchronous operations to keep track of GPU state.

-##### `initWebGLParameters` (Boolean, optional)

-Sets WebGL parameters to recommended defaults on initialization, e.g. turning on depth checking.
-Recommended for most applications. `onWebGLInitialized`, if supplied, will be called after these parameters are set.

-Default value is `false` (to ensure backwards compatbility, this will be changed in a future major release).

 ##### `onWebGLInitialized` (Function, optional)

 Callback, called once the WebGL context has been initiated